appacademy/jump-start/terminal/terminal.md

 ![ls](./ls.png)

 By default the `ls` command will not show the 'hidden' files in a directory.
 Hidden files are files whose names start with a `.` like `.inputrc` or `.bash_profile`.
 These hidden files are usually things like configuration and settings files that you will not need to change very often.
-In order to show these files with `ls` we can use the `-a` option.
+In order to show these files with `ls` we can use the `ls -a` option.

 ![ls-hidden](./ls-hidden.png)